-The covered executives have either a period of four years in which to satisfy the guidelines, from the date of adoption of the policy on November 1, 2006, or the date of appointment to a qualifying position, whichever is later.
+The covered executives have a period of four years in which to satisfy the guidelines, from the date of appointment to a qualifying position.
 Shares counted toward this requirement will be based on shares beneficially owned by such executive (as beneficial ownership is defined by the SEC's rules and regulations) including shares owned outright by the executive, shares held in Rollins 401(k) retirement savings plan, stock held in the Rollins employee stock purchase and dividend reinvestment plan, shares obtained through stock option exercise and held, restricted stock awards whether or not vested and shares held in trust in the employee's name.
 Once achieved, ownership of the guideline amount must be maintained for as long as the individual is subject to the Executive Stock Ownership Guidelines and the executive is required to retain a minimum of 25% of any future equity awards.